 The scholar further insisted that individual soldiers cannot be sued, but the US government could be sued because of the wars of aggression it waged in Afghanistan and Iraq.
 He believed that individual veterans have nothing to fear in this regard.

 The historian pointed out that JASTA has also been invoked against Israel, which is a much more “likely perpetrator than Saudi Arabia ever was.”

 Israel has been sued under JASTA, although not in a 9/11 related case, he added.

 So the veterans “have every right to be angry,” Barrett said, because they were sent to Washington under a false pretext, while they were actually lobbying on behalf of Saudi Arabia.

-Posted by Kevin Barrett on March 9, 2017, With 1399 Reads Filed under 9/11.
+Posted by Kevin Barrett on March 9, 2017, With 1463 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.